need4swede/wiki-go/data/documents/library/shortcuts/document.md

 Bookmark media, people, and library browse contexts, then reach them from categorized Library rows or the Pins row on Home.
-Native Pins use the same ordered, account-scoped settings format on Apple TV, iPhone, and iPad; Backup & Restore can synchronize that list between them.
+Native Pins use the same ordered, account-scoped settings format across supported Neptune clients;
+Backup & Restore can synchronize that list between them.

 A second variant, **timestamp Pins**, captures a specific Apple TV playback moment so you can return to it later.